 This article on real estate contracts is written from the perspective of a buyer.
 However, since most contracts contain fairly standard clauses, this information will assist both buyers and sellers to assemble the various pieces involved in selling or buying realty.

-If you trust your realty agent (which should be a given when submitting a real estate offer) and they're competent, there's no need to read the entire standard real estate sale contract form.
+If you trust your realty agent (which should be a given when submitting a real estate offer), and importantly, they're competent, there's no need to read the entire standard real estate sale contract form.
 Unlike a builder's contract, which by necessity is heavily weighted in favour of the builder, a resale real estate contract is typically supplied by the local real estate board or association.
 Even though it's generic in nature and favours no particular party, to become familiar with the various real estate terms, of course, you can certainly read the entire contract.

-What really matters, though, is what's custom typed into the blanks and body of standard real estate contracts.
-Nowadays, typical clauses are written in plain language, but your agent should be able to offer a clear summary of each clause so that you'll have a clear understanding of their meaning.
+What really matters, though, is the information that is added into the blanks and body of standard real estate contracts.
+Nowadays, typical clauses are written in plain language.
+Nevertheless, your agent should be able to offer a clear summary of each clause so that you'll have a clear understanding of their meaning.

-If you're unsure, it's your right to have your lawyer review the real estate offer before execution.
+If you're unsure, it's your right to have your lawyer or legal advisor review the real estate offer before execution.

-Aside from the normal items such as party names, address and legal description of the subject property, offer price and deposit amount, there are several other clauses that should be added.
-Depending on the type of property and your particular personal situation, you may need a few conditions to protect yourself.
+Aside from the normal items such as party names, postal address and legal description of the subject property, as well as the offer price and deposit amount, there are several other clauses that should be added.
+Depending on the type of property and your particular personal situation, to protect yourself, you may need a few conditions added into the mix.